-If you develop any of these symptoms, contact the NHS to arrange to be tested.
-Do this online at NHS Inform, or call 0800 028 2816.
+Anyone with the symptoms of COVID-19 should go online to www.nhsinform.scot to book a test.
+If you cannot get online please call 0800 028 2816.
 You should self-isolate at home straight away along with other members of your household.

 How to self-isolate

 Self-isolation means you should remain at home and should not go to work, school, public areas or use public transport.
 You should not go out to buy food or other essentials.
 You must stay at home.

 - stay at least 2 metres (6 feet, or 3 steps) away from other people in your home

 - stay in a different room from other people in your home, ensuring it is well-ventilated

 - spend as little time as possible in shared areas (sitting room, kitchen, bathroom)

 - avoid using your kitchen while others are present